Key Takeaways

 Frequently Asked Questions (FAQs)

-How do I know if my teen has an eating disorder or is just going through a phase?
+How to know if my teen has an eating disorder?

 Regular changes in eating habits typically don’t cause significant distress or interfere with daily life.
 If your teen’s relationship with food is causing them emotional turmoil, affecting their physical health, impacting schoolwork or friendships, or if concerning behaviors persist for more than a few weeks, it’s worth seeking a professional evaluation.